- Introducing Asprova Corporation

-In addition to the Corona, the supply of materials is interrupted due to natural disasters and other factors, and it seems that every year some sort of problem arises not only for the company itself but also for its suppliers.
+In addition to the Corona, the supply of materials is interrupted due to natural disaster and other factors, and it seems that every year some sort of problem arises not only for the company itself but also for its suppliers.

 In Indonesia, many plants are using the Kanban system, which is the Toyota production system, and many of these plants are using Toyota's Kanban system, but there may be some people in charge who are concerned about whether the Kanban system is working as well as it has in the past.

 The situation on the factory floor is changing in some respects as follows.